Lighthouses of Chile: Pacific Islands

 - [Sala y Gómez (Salas y Gómez)]

 - 1994.
 Active; focal plane 35 m (115 ft); white flash every 12 s.
 6 m (20 ft) round cylindrical fiberglass tower, colored white with one red horizontal band.
-Eduardo Sorensen's photo is above, National Geographic has a view from the sea, and Google has a satellite view.
+Eduardo Sorensen's photo is at the top of this page, National Geographic has a view from the sea, another distant view is available, and Google has a satellite view.
 Sala y Gómez (named for two Spanish sailors) is a tiny island 390 km (242 mi) east northeast of Easter Island.
 The islanders call it Motu Motiro Hiva, and that is also the name of the marine reserve created by Chile in 2010 to protect the island and its surrounding waters.
 The light is at the southern tip of the island.
 Accessible only by boat.
 Site open with proper permits, tower closed.
 Admiralty G1990.

 - Note: The three Juan Fernández Islands are located about 600 km (375 mi) off the coast of central Chile.
 They are named for the Spanish navigator who discovered them in 1574.
 The Scottish sailor Alexander Selkirk was stranded on the largest island for four and a half years (1704-09), an adventure that may have inspired Daniel Defoe's 1719 novel Robinson Crusoe.
 In 1966, the island where Selkirk was stranded was renamed Isla Robinson Crusoe, and one of the other islands was named for Selkirk.
 Today Isla Robinson Crusoe has an airstrip and a permanent population of about 850.